 With a possible revival of the BAPESTA, we’ve decided to take a look back at some of the most memorable and coveted colorways ever released.
 Some were a bit under the radar at drop while some were destined to greatness once printed and found in magazine and MOOK pages across Japan.

-Based off the of colorways for the highly popular convenience store found in Japan, its match of purple against orange was instantly recognizable from anyone who ever entered to buy a Pocari Sweat during the sweltering summer days.
+Based off of the colors for the highly popular convenience store found in Japan, its match of purple against orange was instantly recognizable from anyone who ever entered to buy a Pocari Sweat during the sweltering summer days.
 The colorway originally released in the Fall/Winter 2007 collection and was part of the “Conbini” pack which also saw BAPESTAs that matched LAWSON, 7-11 and Family Mart stores, but the AM/PM was definitely the best of the bunch according to fans.

 11th Anniversary Rainbow